Samy Deluxe: Early life

 Samy was two years old when his Sudanese father left Germany.
 Samy grew up with his mother's family.
 His half-sister was born shortly after his father left.
 The family lived in Barmbek for many years, then moved to Eppendorf, a better-off part of Hamburg.
-His family was able to make this move after a recommendation from a family friend after his mother remarried.
+His family was able to make the move upon the recommendation of a family friend after his mother remarried.
 He attended the Wolfgang-Borchert-Schule and attained the Realschulabschluss, or certificate of general education similar to a British GCSE.
 He cites his upbringing in a middle-class neighbourhood as part of his inspiration.
-He says he felt out of place, "At (one) point I would stand out in front of my own house and people who lived here before me would ask 'can I help you?'".
-Additionally, he cites American rappers as his inspiration instead of relying on German history.
-Samy recalls taking up an interest in rap music in 1988.
+He says he felt out of place: "At (one) point I would stand out in front of my own house and people who lived here before me would ask, 'Can I help you?'".
+Additionally, he cites American rappers as his inspiration rather than their German counterparts.
+Samy recalls that his interest in rap music began as early as 1988.